aj-stein-nist/xproc1-tutorial/exercise01/readme.md

 3. Exposure to some necessary 'ceremony' and arcana relating to XML, XProc, XSLT and JSON

-In the following exercise, we refer to the first XSLT transformation as 'blue' (inserting the XML into a `library`), while the second one is 'green' (converting the XML to some JSON).

 ### Components

 #### `lib-wrapper` XSLT Producing XML